chloechiaw/nanomoe/README.md

 # nanoMoE

-A toy Mixture-of-Experts language model for fast experimentation.
+A toy Mixture-of-Experts for fast experimentation.
 We utilize nanochat but with an MoE block that replaces the transformer block's dense MLP.

 ## Training
 You can train a reasonable performing Mixture of Experts model for <$20 on 1x H100 using 3-4 less OOMs.